I may get paid commission for purchases made after clicking a link in this post.

-So, you pay the right amount of tax
+So you pay the right amount of tax

 It is important that you declare ALL your income (including freebies) AND your expenses.
 If you fail to declare some (or all) of your income you are guilty of tax fraud.
 So, keeping fully on top of your blogging INCOME is vital so that you don’t accidentally commit a crime!

 It’s also important that you keep accurate records of your EXPENSES.
-Given that you pay tax on your profits, it’s important to you that you also declare your expenses, so that you don’t end up paying too much tax.
-But obviously it’s also important to make sure you don’t claim for expenses you didn’t actually incur as a result of blogging or again, you would be guilty of committing FRAUD!
+Given that you pay tax on your profits, it’s important to you that you also declare ALL your expenses, so that you don’t end up paying too much tax.
+But obviously it’s also important to make sure you don’t claim for expenses you didn’t actually incur as a result of blogging or, again, you would be guilty of committing FRAUD!

 To make sure you do actually get paid

 A third really good reason to make sure you keep on top of your blogging finances is to make sure you actually get paid for work you have completed… If you have lots of money coming in from various sources (sponsored posts, affiliate links, ads, products, services etc.), you need to keep track of it all so you remember to chase up money that hasn’t paid.
 This is especially important for sponsored posts, which are often paid for a month or two AFTER you have done all the work.
 I find I have to chase up about HALF of all the sponsored posts I do to remind them I still need paying – if I didn’t have a robust system for this, I would lose out on income I am owed!